fivetran/dbt_qualtrics/models/docs.md

 {% enddocs %}

 {% docs creator_email %}
-Email of the `USER` who created the survey.
+Email of the `USER` who created the object.
 {% enddocs %}

 {% docs owner_email %}
-Email of the `USER` who owns the survey.
+Email of the `USER` who owns the object.
 {% enddocs %}

 {% docs is_xm_directory_contact %}